 The fair value hierarchy classification of financial and non-financial assets and liabilities measured at fair value is summarized in the table below.

-During the first six months of 2022, assets and liabilities transferred from Level 2 to Level 1, or from Level 1 to Level 2, that were held for the entire reporting period, were not material.
+During the first nine months of 2022, assets and liabilities that were transferred from Level 2 to Level 1, or from Level 1 to Level 2, and were held for the entire reporting period were not material.